iotaledger/streams/documentation/docs/overview.md

 ---
-description: "The Streams framework is intended to be a secure message verification and protection protocol for sending data over a given transport layer"
+description: The Streams framework is a secure message verification and protection protocol for sending data over a given transport layer.
 image: /img/overview/layered_overview.svg
 keywords:
 - layered overview